tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseResult
 - Preferred Label: has Response Result
-- Definition: ResponseResult object asserted by an Assertion.
+- Definition: The bdqffdq:ResponseResult object asserted by a bdqffdq:Assertion.
 - SubClass Of: reportProperty
-- Comments: Used in the DataQualityReport concept to describe ResponseResult objects.
-For example, values could be bdqffdq:COMPLIANT or bdqffdq:NOT_COMPLIANT for ValidationAssertions.
-ValidationAssertions and IssueAssertions have ResponseResults as objects.
-AmendmentAssertions have ResponseResults that are data properties, so they are not expected to use this object property.
-MeasurementAssertion ResponseResults may be objects or data.
+- Comments: Used in a bdqffdq:DataQualityReport to describe bdqffdq:ResponseResult objects.
+For example, values could be bdqffdq:COMPLIANT or bdqffdq:NOT_COMPLIANT for bdqffdq:ValidationAssertions.
+Both bdqffdq:ValidationAssertions and bdqffdq:IssueAssertions have bdqffdq:ResponseResults as objects.
+The bdqffdq:AmendmentAssertions have bdqffdq:ResponseResults that are data properties, so they are not expected to use this object property.
+The bdqffdq:MeasurementAssertion bdqffdq:ResponseResults may be objects or data.
-If ResponseResults are not objects, use the datatype property hasResponseResultValue
+If bdqffdq:ResponseResults are not objects, use the datatype property bdqffdq:hasResponseResultValue.

 ********************